djkaty/Il2CppInspector/README.md

 See the source code for further details or the tutorials above.

+### Using plugins

+Plugins should be placed in the `plugins` folder in the same folder as `Il2CppInspector.exe`.

+From the GUI you can enable and disable plugins, change the execution order and configure individual plugin settings via the _Manage plugins..._ button.

+From the CLI you can specify which plugins and settings to use as follows.

+For one plugin:

+`Il2CppInspector.exe --plugins "myplugin --firstOption value1 --secondOption value2"`

+For multiple plugins:

+`Il2CppInspector.exe --plugins "plugin1 --option1 ..." "plugin2 --option2 ..." ...`

+Plugins will be executed in the order specified.

+For help on a specific plugin, specify the plugin name with no arguments:

+`Il2CppInspector.exe --plugins myplugin`

+To get more plugins, click _Get Plugins_ in the Manage Plugins window in the GUI, visit the [Il2CppInspectorPlugins repository](https://github.com/djkaty/Il2CppInspectorPlugins) or use the `get-plugins.ps1` or `get-plugins.sh` scripts to update the latest plugin release.

+### Creating plugins

+Plugins let you extend the functionality of Il2CppInspector.
+For example you can pre and post-process metadata and binaries to enable inspection of IL2CPP applications that Il2CppInspector cannot handle automatically.

+Plugin support is currently experimental and has limited functionality.

+You can find out more about plugins, and browse the source code of current plugins and examples in the [Il2CppInspectorPlugins repository](https://github.com/djkaty/Il2CppInspectorPlugins).

+A tutorial on how to write plugiins is coming soon!

 ### Extending Il2CppInspector's Python output to support other targets

 The current version of Il2CppInspector can output Python scripts targeting the IDA and Ghidra disassemblers.